Engin-Boot/pong-stage-shrutibnehe/Stage0/CalculateScore.md

 Given player is playing game
-When "Paddle Ball Collision" with player no is returned from 'collision check' module'
+When "Paddle Ball Collision" with player no is returned from 'collision check' module
 Then increment the score of the player by 1

 ### Scenario: Maximum play time reached